 A coup d'état by Victoriano Huerta

 The relationship between Madero and Carranza did not improve much after the triumph of the 1910 Revolution.
 They had learned to collaborate to achieve certain common goals because they were both against Diaz, but their relationship was never very good.
 Moreover, Madero's government was never stable: in the 15 months he was president, from November 6, 1911, to February 1913, he had to face the rebellions of Bernardo Reyes and Emiliano Zapata, Pascual Orozco, Félix Díaz (Don Porfirio's nephew) and the one that would finally cost him his life, led by Félix Díaz and Bernardo Reyes, which began on February 9, 1913.
 The latter allowed Victoriano Huerta to take power.

-Unlike Madero, who trusted the federal army completely and was suspicious of his own revolutionary army, Carranza thought that in order to strengthen the Revolution, the revolutionary army had to be maintained.
+Unlike Madero, who trusted the federal army completely and was suspicious of his revolutionary army, Carranza thought that to strengthen the Revolution, the revolutionary army had to be maintained.
 So Venustiano decided to keep some of the state forces and maintain communication with the state commanders who had always been loyal to him.
 But Madero's regime collapsed overnight when Huerta betrayed him and cowardly murdered him.